CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Unfold by reflection

-Each unfolding creates a mirror copy across the vertical fold line, so the pattern spreads across the square step by step.
+Each unfold is a mirror copy across the fold line, so the strip's rows repeat sideways across the square, copy after copy.

 Check 3